-Documentation plays a vital in the Society Registration criteria.
-Hence, affix the documents of Cover Letter, Minutes of the Meeting, Declaration, ID Proof, as prescribed by Society Registration Act, 1860.
+Step 3: Prepare other Necessary Documents: Documentation plays a vital in the Registration criteria.
+Hence, affix the documents of Cover Letter, Minutes of the Meeting, Declaration, and ID Proof, as prescribed by the Society Registration Act, 1860.

-Once you have prepared all the documents, submit it to the concerned Registrar of your State with the fee.
+Step 4: Documentation with the Concerned Registrar: Once you have prepared all the documents, submit them to the concerned Registrar of your State with the fee.
 If the Registrar feels that your provided information is valid, then he will declare your Society as registered.
-You can check Society Registration status on the official website of Municipal of Corporate Affairs.
+You can check the Society Registration status on the official website of the Municipal of Corporate Affairs.
 Generally, it takes around one month to register the Society.

-Society also needs to bear certain limitations which are as follows:
+The society also needs to bear certain limitations, which are as follows:

 - Only Public Trusts can enjoy Tax exemptions provided they are considered to be engaged.
-In charitable activities according to Income tax department.
+In charitable activities, according to the Income tax department.

-- The possibility of Equity Investment as well as ownership is ruled out in case of Societies as they can’t go for it.
+- The possibility of Equity Investment, as well as ownership, is ruled out in the case of Societies as they can't go for it.
 Thus, it keeps commercial investors at bay who want to indulge in Microfinance.